jminjie/superlink/README.md

-# superlink
+# Superlink
-A chrome extension which upgrades HTML hyperlinks to "superlinks."
+A Chrome extension which upgrades HTML hyperlinks to "superlinks," which are hyperlink-styled text.